PART 9 OF A “VIRTUAL RETREAT” WITH FR. MICHEL RODRIGUE

 Fr.
 Michel was in St. Peter’s square, too small to see the pope give his papal address, with the crowds towering above him.
 Feeling like Zacchaeus, he decided to walk to the outskirts of the square, instead of climbing a tree, just before the pope was to arrive.
 He was standing beside the road praying the Rosary when a black car pulled up alongside him.
 The backseat passenger window rolled down, and Pope John Paul II who had caught sight of Fr.
 Michel said, “Hello!” in French.
 I see you are praying your Rosary!”

 “Yes, I am here because I’m too short to get close to see you.
-But how is it you’re here when your pope vehicle is pulling up right now where all the crowds are?”
+But how is it you’re here when your car is pulling up right now where all the crowds are?”

 “Oh, that’s the fake pope,” he said.
 “No one knows that the real pope sneaks in through the back.”
 Fr.
 Michel let out his hearty contagious laugh and the pope joined him with a chuckle.